doublemoulinet/Morrowind-Modular-Mod-Guide/CONSISTENCY.md

 1. [True Scourge](https://www.nexusmods.com/morrowind/mods/43294?tab=files)
 	- Install and enable only "TrueScourge.esp"
 1. [What is something that is too long for an ESP name - Daedric Edit](https://mega.nz/file/f4pyFSZL#BoAxWMDSOMc7XQIUPjNIyrTQe5HWAW4yFk3Pm00aMps)
 	- A personal edit of Gilboron's edit of [Gavrilo93's mod](https://www.nexusmods.com/morrowind/mods/47598?tab=description), which gives Dark Brotherhood armour to faction members in Vvardenfell.
-This version is compatible with There Can Be Only One
+This version is compatible with There Can Be Only One / Some of a Kind
 1. [Yet Another Guard Diversity](https://www.nexusmods.com/morrowind/mods/45894?tab=files)
 	- Download and install the Main File "Yet Another Guard Diversity - Regular"
-	- ESP requires cleaning
+	- Do not enable the ESP (the next mod will provide the plugin you will enable)
 1. [Yet Another Guard Diversity - PfP Fix](https://mega.nz/file/ug5HFJKI#yJ8TsnIXqFJYVOx964Ia8LEUE3KB3J5oVz4KCPHb-ew)
 	- YAGD overwrites a fix to a single cell; this ESP replacer corrects that (this is temporary until the mod gets updated)